Track work hours with a timer built for client projects

 Projects and clients

-Keep every timer entry tied to the right work
+Keep every time entry tied to the right work

-That makes the timer more than a stopwatch.
+That makes each entry more than a running clock.
 It becomes a clean record of where the hours actually went.

 When the week ends, you are not sorting anonymous entries or guessing what belongs on a report.